platformsh/platformsh-docs/guides/local/merge.md

 You can now test your change.
 You like it?
 Want to put it into production?
 ![Platform Web Merge](/images/platform-web-merge.png)
-Click on the merge button a voilà! it is going to redeploy your production with the new theme.
+Click on the merge button and voilà!
+It is going to redeploy your production site with the new theme.

 You can also do this from the command line.. with nothing but git..
 ```